Kursi National Park contains remains of a Byzantine monastery and is traditionally recognized as the site of Jesus` Miracle of the Swine.

 The church had a single apse, with rooms on either side of it.
 At the threshold of the southern room, a mosaic inscription was found, stating that the mosaic floor was laid in the days of the Emperor Mauricius, in the year 585.
 The room was used for baptizing babies.
 Underneath one of the rooms at the side of the nave, a burial cave was found, containing 30 male skeletons.

-As you can see from the previous photos, there are many mosaics in the church (especially in the aisles).
+As you can see from the previous photos, many mosaics exist in the church (especially in the aisles).

 The mosaics do not depict or even hint at the story of the Miracle of the Swine, although such a mosaic may have existed and been destroyed, or not yet found.
 The mosaics depict stunningly beautiful animal and vegetal decorations: cockerels, geese, doves, cormorants, and all kinds of fish.
 Many of the animal figures have been defaced.
 The plants have fared better, and it is easy to recognize fruit trees such as citrons, figs, and pomegranates, and bunches of grapes.
 One of the mosaics shows a pair of doves with a basket between them.
 The dove in Christianity is a symbol of the holy spirit, the purity of Mary (who conceived without sin), and the spirit of Christ.